 If shoveling is necessary, learn how to do it safely without injury.
 Lifestyle hackers sometimes recommend shop vacs or leaf blowers instead of shovels for snow removal.
 Unless you are physically unable to shovel snow (and cannot find someone who can do it for you) it’s best to avoid polluting machinery.

-If you must use de-icer, use the smallest effective amount and only apply it where necessary.
+If you must use de-icer, use the smallest effective amount and apply it only where necessary.
 That said, for areas like driveways and sidewalks that you do clear, do the job right.
 Clearing a path only as wide as a snow shovel does not benefit wheelchair users, people with mobility issues, or adults holding a child’s hand or pushing a stroller.
 Provide a wider path and clear curb cuts to keep your sidewalk safe for everyone.

 Before reaching for de-icer, consider materials like sandbox sand or kitty litter that won’t melt ice but can provide traction.
 Fireplace ash is another choice; depending on your soil type, this could be beneficial to your plants.
 Alfalfa meal is another material that may serve as a fertilizer while also providing traction.